Right whale: Taxonomy

 In 2000, two studies of DNA samples from each of the whale populations concluded the northern and southern populations of right whale should be considered separate species.
 What some scientists found more surprising was the discovery that the North Pacific and North Atlantic populations are also distinct, and that the North Pacific species is more closely related to the southern right whale than to the North Atlantic right whale.

 The authors of one of these studies concluded that these species have not interbred for between 3 million and 12 million years.

 In 2001, Brownell et al. reevaluated the conservation status of the North Pacific right whale as a distinct species, and in 2002, the Scientific Committee of the International Whaling Commission (IWC) accepted Rosenbaum's findings, and recommended that the Eubalaena nomenclature be retained for this genus.

 A 2007 study by Churchill provided further evidence to conclude that the three different living right whale species constitute a distinct phylogenetic lineage from the bowhead, and properly belong to a separate genus.

-The cladogram is a tool for visualizing and comparing the evolutionary relationships between taxa; the point where each node branches is analogous to an evolutionary branching – the diagram can be read left-to-right, much like a timeline.
 The following cladogram of the family Balaenidae serves to illustrate the current scientific consensus as to the relationships between the three right whales and the bowhead whale.

+A cladogram is a tool for visualizing and comparing the evolutionary relationships between taxa; the point where each node branches is analogous to an evolutionary branching – the diagram can be read left-to-right, much like a timeline.

 Whale lice, parasitic cyamid crustaceans that live off skin debris, offer further information through their own genetics.
 Because these lice reproduce much more quickly than whales, their genetic diversity is greater.
 Marine biologists at the University of Utah examined these louse genes and determined their hosts split into three species 5–6 million years ago, and these species were all equally abundant before whaling began in the 11th century.

 The communities first split because of the joining of North and South America.
 The rising temperatures of the equator then created a second split, into northern and southern groups, preventing them from interbreeding.

 "This puts an end to the long debate about whether there are three Eubalaena species of right whale.
 They really are separate beyond a doubt", Jon Seger, the project's leader, told BBC News.